 Then, roll in a mix of cornmeal, flour, breadcrumbs, Creole seasoning, salt, and pepper.
 Then deep fry.

-These are crispy on the outside and juicy on the inside, allowing you to create the ultimate pulled pork sandwich of all time?
+These are crispy on the outside and juicy on the inside.
+Greatest pulled pork sandwich of all time?
 It’s gotta be up there!

 The sweet, tangy flavor will do absolute wonders for your sandwich.

-Hear me out – this is an unusual but great option for pulled pork sandwiches.
+It sounds weird.
+But hear me out – chips are a great option for pulled pork sandwiches.

-The reason that it works well is that it adds a crunch to the sauce laden pulled pork.
+The reason that chips work well is that they add a crunch to the sauce-heavy pulled pork.

-I know that BBQ pulled pork sandwiches are sacred so this can be a bit of a controversial pick.
-Nonetheless, I love adding salsa to my pulled pork sandwiches in addition to regular sauce.
+I know that BBQ pulled pork sandwiches are sacred, so this is going to be a bit of a controversial pick.
+But I love adding salsa to my pulled pork sandwiches on top of the regular sauce.

 It is saucy, salty, tangy, and spicy – what more could you ask for?

-Now, I absolutely love topping up my pulled pork sandwich with pico de gallo in the summer.
-It brightens it up completely.
+I absolutely love topping up my pulled pork sandwich with pico de gallo in the summer.
+So fresh!